07jhashubham/icp-clicker/README.md

-# TODO:
-- Consider using multithreading and sharding of the database to handle large files more efficiently.

 ## ic-sqlite-features

 `ic-sqlite-features` is our custom fork of `ic-sqlite`, designed to re-export all `rusqlite` components without any dependency conflicts and to include additional standalone features, such as database backup streaming.
 This fork is specifically optimized to work within ICP WASM Environment by leveraging VFS.